“But when children play the right games from the beginning… it follows them in everything…”

 Recently the children have been on a Hide and Seek kick.
 What most strikes me in this perennial classic, especially with younger children, is the tension between not wanting to be found and wanting to be found.
 There is something primordial at work here, in all of us.
 And everyone knows that it’s most fun when Mama or Daddy are playing, right?

-This is the fifth in a series: What To Do This Summer.
+This is the fourth in a series: What To Do This Summer.
+Find the other posts below!

 Image: Hide and Seek, by James Tissot (1836-1902)